 If you have any further questions or complaints regarding vendor equipment service issues, please direct these to URFacilities@wwu.edu.

-If you are missing your physical key or proximity key (card or fob) please report it to your community’s front desk immediately.
 Missing keys/prox cards are a security risk to you and your community.
-Reissuing keys can cost up to $725 depending on the number of doors and keys affected.
+Reissuing keys can cost up to $600 depending on the number of doors and keys affected.

-Broken doors and locks can pose a safety issue for your community and your room.
-Report issues to Facilities Department and Operations between 8 a.m. - 4:30 p.m. weekdays at 360-650-3420, or the Resident Advisor on call after hours.
+Report any broken door/lock issues to Facilities Department and Operations between 8am - 4:30pm weekdays at 360-650-3420 or the Resident Advisor on call after hours.

 - Beds that are tool free can be adjusted at varying heights from Low Single to High Single (Captain) configuration without a tool.